mahdi05tazwar/LeoTasks/README.md

 Currently busy with other, newer projects, so can't look further into it.
 Would love it if someone pointed out the issue.

 ## Last Working Version
-Thw last compiled, working version can be downloaded from my website https://mahditaz.pythonanywhere.com.
+The last compiled, working version can be downloaded from my website https://mahditaz.pythonanywhere.com.